-Excel VTM Laser is a new approach to treating vascular skin conditions that puts patients’ safety and comfort first.
-The system uses a unique high power green laser that is absorbed by red blood vessels which ultimately causes vein walls to collapse.
+Excel V Laser is a new approach to treating vascular skin conditions that puts patients’ safety and comfort first.
+The laser targets and is absorbed by red blood vessels which ultimately causes vein walls to collapse.
 This enables precise and effective treatment of everything from small to medium sized veins and spider veins.

 The system leverages innovative cooling technologies to ensure patient comfort, and there are no long-term side effects or downtime.

-Sclerotherapy is a microinjection procedure to treat spider veins.
-The procedure involves injection of a sterile solution (called a sclerosing solution) into the small veins using a very fine, thin needle.
+Sclerotherapy is a microinjection procedure to treat small to medium-sized veins.
+The procedure involves injection of a sclerosant solution into the vein using a very fine needle.
 This solution irritates the vein lining causing it to undergo fibrosis and eventually disappear.
 Multiple veins can be injected at each session.

 Spider veins are most common in women in the age groups 30-50.
 This has been related to the hormone estrogen and pregnancy.
 Spider veins look like a network pattern in a circular fashion.
 These light purple veins usually appear in a lattice pattern and are completely harmless.

 It is usually performed in the doctor’s clinic.
 It generally does not require any type of anesthesia.
 The patient is asked to come to the clinic in loose fitting clothing and the spider veins are identified.
-With a very fine needle, these spider veins are injected with a chemical that will destroy the vein.
+With a fine needle, the veins are injected with a chemical that will destroy the vein.
 There is minimal pain.
-For those who are unable to tolerate the pain, a topical local anesthetic can be placedon the skin about 30 minutes before the procedure.
+For those who are unable to tolerate the pain, a topical local anesthetic can be placed on the skin about 30 minutes before the procedure.

 The spider veins are destroyed by injecting a small amount of a chemical in the vein.
 The sclerosant we use most often is polidocanol.
 The chemical irritates the small vein and causes it to undergo fibrosis and eventually disappear.

-Unfortunately, sclerotherapy is generally used for the very small superficial veins next to the skin.
-Sclerotherapy is not effective for large veins and requires large amounts of the sclerosants with the potential to be absorbed.
-When large veins are treated with sclerotherapy, a stronger solution and a higher volume is required.
-Following the treatment for larger veins, compression hose stockings are usually recommended to be worn for at least 2 weeks.
+Following the treatment for larger veins, compression hose stockings are usually recommended to be worn for at least one week.
 It is best to get spider veins treated in the winter months as one can easily wear stockings.